prasannaram19591/IBM_V7000_Health_check/README.md

 Hello Storage Admins,

 How many times we had been told to automate daily health checks of the storae infra that we manage by many people.
-In a work area with more than 50 storage devices, it will become a tedious task to login to each storage device and perform the same commands and verifying the output.
-More than the wastage of time it involes manual erros as well.
+In a work area with more than 100 storage devices, it will become a tedious task to login to each storage device and perform the same set of commands and verifying the output.
+More than the wastage of time it involes manual errors as well.
 I have got you covered for all your day to day health checks for storage devices that you manage.

 How it works: